jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 Charge for your products services in CC, exchange regular money for CC, mine it, get tipped in dogecoin.
 See appendix for details on exchanges.
 Beware of scams and hacks and illegal unregulated trades-exchanges and unethical operations (pre-mining).
 ex Mt.Gox (handled 70% of bitcoin exchange in Tokyo in 2013)).
 Tether (it is pegged to the USD which is illegal (in court following a subpoena in December 2017)).
-Bitfinex (second biggest hack of stolen bitcoin $72million on 2016.aug.02)
+Bitfinex (second biggest hack of stolen bitcoin $72million on 2016.aug.02).
+Ponzi, pyramid scheme ICO.

 ## Uses